JackSilburn/ATR2/README.md

 .api('/me/calendarview?startdatetime=' + moment.utc(startParse.source._value).subtract(9.5, 'hours').format() + '&enddatetime=' + moment.utc(endParse.source._value).subtract(9.5, 'hours').format() + '&$top=1000')

-**note the start time and end times are subtracted by 9.5.
+**note** the start time and end times are subtracted by 9.5.
 This is to convert the default returned format, UTC, to Darwin time.
 Also, the element '&$top=1000' defines how many events to return, the default being 10.

+This project is developed using Angular.

 Installation
 ------------